dnsimple/dnsimple-support/content/articles/account-multi.markdown

 ## Switching active accounts

 Switching account context is very simple.
-Select the account you'd like to use from the dropdown menu.
+Select the account you'd like to use from the menu.

   ![Switch account](/files/account-switcher.jpg)